ptoche/GDLC/README.md

 ## WARNING!

 MAY 2020: WORK IN PROGRESS.
 UNTESTED.
-HORRIBLE CODE.
+VERY PRELIMINARY.

+The code has not been optimized and was written over two days without prior thoughts, refactored for another two days, polished a little in my spare time.
+The code relies on the BeautifulSoup library, a library I had never used before...

 ## Overview